cytoscape/cytoscape.js-tutorials/twitter_graph/2016-06-22-social-network.md

 1. Add `targetUser` at the `level` specified
 2. For every user in `followers`:
   - Add that user at `level + 1`
-  - Add a line between the newly added user and `targetUser`
+  - Add an edge between the newly added user and `targetUser`

 Now that an outline of `addToGraph()` has been defined, the code naturally falls into place.
 Because this function requires an initialized `cy` element, we'll place it within the `DOMContentLoaded` function, before our `submitButton` listener and after `var cy = cytoscape{ ... }`.